 - Bis-Phenylpropyl Dimethicone

 - Di-Isostearoyl Trimethylolpropane Siloxy Silicate

 Sulphates are the other primary ingredient you’ll need to try and avoid if you’re following the curly girl method.
 They’re most often used in shampoos to create the foaming effect that most people associate with cleansing.
-Thing is, they’re often unnecessary, and for curly girls, they can be particularly harmful to the hair.
+The thing is, they’re often unnecessary, and for curly girls, they can be particularly harmful to the hair.

 Again, there are exceptions to this.
 While the blanket advice to anyone following the curly girl method is to avoid all sulphates, there are occasions where a low-sulphate shampoo (or low-poo) is useful.
 I wrote about this a little more in this post, if you’d like to find out why.

 Here’s a list of the main sulphates to avoid when looking through the product ingredients list.

 - alkylbenzene sulfonate

 - ammonium cocoyl sulphate/sulfate

 - sodium alkyl sulphate/sulfate